 I think I’ve pretty much established at this point that I take tea very seriously.
 As such, I’ve tried to educate myself about the alternative brewing methods to produce one of my favorite hot beverages.

 A tea infuser has many benefits.
 It keeps loose leaves from floating in your cup as you probably do not want to be chewing on tea leaves while you drink!
-Infuser also lets you control the steeping time and keeps your tea from getting too strong or bitter.
+The infuser also lets you control the steeping time and keeps your tea from getting too strong or bitter.

 Instructions

-3. Add the desired amount of loose leaf tea to your infuser, about 1-3 tsp.
+- Add the desired amount of loose-leaf tea to your infuser, about 1-3 tsp.

-4. Pour the hot water in a cup and then add the infuser – Avoid pouring boiling water onto the infuser directly.
+- Pour the hot water into a cup and then add the infuser – Avoid pouring boiling water onto the infuser directly.
 This can burn or scald the tea leaves resulting in an inferior flavor.

 Suppose you have never enjoyed steeping full-leaf loose teas.
 In that case, I encourage you to get ahold of a simple infuser and see what makes it such a unique treat.